ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 The lead Attester collects the Evidence of all other Attesters and then generates the Evidence of the whole Composite Attester.

+In this situation, the trust model described in {{trustmodel}} is also suitable for this inside Verifier.

+## Entity
 An entity can take on multiple RATS roles (e.g., Attester, Verifier, Relying Party, etc.) at the same time.
+Multiple entities can cooperate to implement a single RATS role as well.
-The combination of roles can be arbitrary.
+The combination of roles and entities can be arbitrary.
-For example, in this Composite Device scenario, the entity inside the lead Attester can also take on the role of a Verifier, and the outside entity of Verifier can take on the role of a Relying Party.
+For example, in the Composite Device scenario, the entity inside the lead Attester can also take on the role of a Verifier, and the outer entity of Verifier can take on the role of a Relying Party.
 After collecting the Evidence of other Attesters, this inside Verifier uses Endorsements and appraisal policies (obtained the same way as any other Verifier) in the verification process to generate Attestation Results.
-The inside Verifier then conveys the Attestation Results of other Attesters, whether in the same conveyance protocol as the Evidence or not, to the outside Verifier.
+The inside Verifier then conveys the Attestation Results of other Attesters to the outside Verifier, whether in the same conveyance protocol as the Evidence or not.

-In this situation, the trust model described in {{trustmodel}} is also suitable for this inside Verifier.

 # Terminology {#terminology}